-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Westberg Eischens, PLLP
+Westlerg Eischens, PLLP

-Westberg Eischens, PLLP May 2, 2017
+Westberg Eischens, PLLP May 29, 2018

-MIDDLE FORK CROW RIVER WATERSHED DISTRICT SCHEDULE OF FINDINGS AND RECOMMENDATIONS Year Ended December 31, 2016
+MIDDLE FORK CROW RIVER WATERSHED DISTRICT SCHEDULE OF FINDINGS AND RECOMMENDATIONS Year Ended December 31, 2017